 Understanding Genetic Drift: A Comprehensive Overview

 Genetic drift, at its core, is the change in the frequency of gene variants (alleles) in a population due to random sampling.
 Unlike natural selection, where environmental pressures favor certain traits, genetic drift is driven by chance.
 Think of it as a coin flip – sometimes you get more heads than tails, just by pure luck.
-In the same way, some alleles can become more or less common in a population simply because of random events, not because they provide any advantage or disadvantage.
+In real terms, in the same way, some alleles can become more or less common in a population simply because of random events, not because they provide any advantage or disadvantage.
 This random fluctuation can lead to significant evolutionary changes over time, especially in small populations.

 The Significance of Population Size